International Open Seminar on Semiotics: a Tribute to John Deely on the Fifth Anniversary of His Passing

 Robert W. Gehl

 Robert W. Gehl is a Fulbright scholar and award-winning author whose research focuses on contemporary communication technologies.
-He is currently the F. Jay Endowed Research Chair of Communication at Louisiana Tech University.
+He is currently the Ontario Research Chair in Digital Governance for Social Justice at York University.
 He has published over two dozens articles in journals such as New Media & Society, Communication Theory, Social Media + Society, and Media, Culture and Society.
 His books include Reverse Engineering Social Media, which won the Nancy Baym Book Award from the Association of Internet Researchers, and Weaving the Dark Web, published by the MIT Press in 2018, and Social Engineering, forthcoming from MIT Press in 2022.

 Rocco Gangle is the author of several books, including Diagrammatic Immanence: Category Theory and Philosophy (Edinburgh University Press 2016).
 His research focuses on semiotics, diagrammatic logic, French phenomenology and post-structuralism, and the work of Francois Laruelle.
 He is Professor of Philosophy at Endicott College, USA and Distinguished Research Fellow with GCAS College Dublin, Ireland.